Inflation and the Theory of Cosmological Perturbations: The standard inflationary universe

-Inflation solves elegantly the flatness problem.
+Inflation solves elegantly also the flatness problem.
 Since during inflation the Hubble rate is constant

-On the other end the condition (\ref{con}) tells us that to reproduce a value of $(\Omega_0-1)$ of order of unity today the initial value of $(\Omega-1)$ at the beginning of the radiation-dominated phase must be $\left|\Omega-1\right|\sim 10^{-60}$.
-Since we identify the beginning of the radiation-dominated phase with the beginning of inflation, we require
+On the other end the condition (\ref{yxc}) tells us that to reproduce a value of $(\Omega_0-1)$ of order of unity today the initial value of $(\Omega-1)$ at the beginning of the RD phase must be $\left|\Omega-1\right|\sim 10^{-60}$.
+Since we identify the beginning of the RD phase with the beginning of inflation, we require

 During inflation